Victor784/DSA/README.md

 2. Run the build.sh script again

 # Data structures
-The following data structures should be are / will be implemented using C++ :
+The following data structures should be / will be implemented using C++ :
-1. Array
+1. Dynamic Array
 2. Linked list
 3. Table
      3.a Hash table